-- This view is guided by the IPCCs low/no overshoot scenarios and the IEA net zero roadmap which demonstrate the potential to achieve 1.5 degrees and meet energy security and require very limited new investment in O&G infrastructure. - In particular, oil and gas infrastructure projects (e.g. extraction facilities, pipelines, terminals, and storage) must be approached with heightened and ever-increasing caution and scrutiny. - We acknowledge the interconnectivity of sustainability issues relating to activities such as reduction in oil & gas activities as well as considerations of energy security.
-As part of our oil & gas position, we seek to understand, through analysis and issuer engagement, an issuers or project's transition plans to determine alignment with 1.5C aligned world. - Rothesay screens the portfolio and any new investments using a third-party service provider to support exclusions in line with the following oil and gas criteria.
+- We acknowledge the interconnectivity of sustainability issues relating to activities such as reduction in oil & gas activities as well as considerations of energy security.
+As part of our oil & gas position, we seek to understand, through analysis and issuer engagement, an issuer's or project's transition plans to determine appropriateness of their decarbonisation plans. - Rothesay screens the portfolio and any new investments using a third-party service provider to support exclusions in line with the following oil and gas criteria.